Jkrish1011/battleship-waku/README.md

-# Battle Ship Game powered by Waku Protocol
+# Zero Knowledge Battle Ship Game powered by Waku Protocol

-This battleship game is built to communicate over the waku protocol
+This Battleship game communicates over the Waku protocol.
+Each player’s move and the board state are presented and verified using zk-SNARKs implemented in Circom circuits.

 ## Getting Started